Alexander Mebane: Political career

-Mebane was an anti-federalist member of the conventions in Hillsborough in 1788 and in Fayetteville in 1789 which considered ratification of the United States Constitution.
-Mebane served in the North Carolina House of Commons from 1787 to 1792 and was elected to the 3rd United States Congress in 1792, where he served one term (March 4, 1793 – March 3, 1795).
+Mebane was an Anti-Federalist member of the conventions in Hillsborough in 1788 and in Fayetteville in 1789 which considered ratification of the United States Constitution.
+Mebane served in the North Carolina House of Commons from 1787 to 1792, unsuccessfully ran for the 2nd congressional district in 1791, and was elected to the 3rd United States Congress in 1792, where he served one term representing the 4th congressional district (March 4, 1793 – March 3, 1795).
 He was re-elected to the 4th United States Congress, but died before the term began.
 Mebane was one of the original trustees of the University of North Carolina at Chapel Hill.

 Death

 Alexander Mebane, Jr. died at Hawfields in Orange County, on July 5, 1795, shortly after he finished his first term in Congress.
 He is buried at First Hawfields Burying Ground, Cheeks Township, Orange County, North Carolina.

 Mebane, North Carolina is named for him.